-To make the whole session as seamless as possible I photograph synchronised to an iPad.
+To make the whole session as seamless as possible I photograph synchronised to an iPad or computer.
 What this means is that the cameras that I use have the ability to connect wirelessly to a computer or mobile device.
 As I shoot, the images come up for review on the iPad.
 This means we can select the image on the spot.

 In addition to ensuring you get a photo you actually want it saves a TONNE of time on the backend.
-This means that whoever has been assigned to manage the headshot session does not need to get involved with the image selection after the session.
-Previously the way it worked was the images we're uploaded to a gallery, everyone had to look at them and pick what they wanted.
-Then that information was relayed back to the photographer .
-This could drag out forever, mad it easy for miscommunication and the person overseeing the project would have a lot of time wasted bringing the project to completion.
+This means that whoever has been assigned to manage the headshot project for your organisation does not need to get involved with the image selection after the session.
+Traditionally the way it worked was, the images we're uploaded to a gallery, everyone had to look at them and pick what they wanted.
+Then that information was relayed back to the photographer.
+This could drag out forever, made it easy for miscommunication and the person overseeing the project would have a lot of time wasted bringing the project to completion.

 I used to work in the business world when I was in IT.
-I have experiance for the way to conduct myself in a professional environment.
+I am experienced in how to conduct myself in a professional environment.
 That is not to say it will be boring.
 I get many compliments that I am fun to work with.
 I do understand that no matter how big or small a business is that it is always about people.
 All I mean is that I will treat everyone with the courtesy and respect that they deserve and not be "that guy" that you wish you had never let in the building.

 Editing / Retouching

-My philopshy on image editing is pretty simple.
+My philosophy on image editing is pretty simple.
 I want people to look like how they actually look but in the best possible light.
 Like you would look after you just had a good holiday where you got plenty of rest and relaxation.
 I will remove anything temporary such as pimples.
-Smooth the skin a bit for evenness, minimise lines a little , reduce darkness under the eyes etc etc.
+Smooth the skin a bit for evenness, minimise lines a little, reduce darkness under the eyes and that sort of thing.

 What I do not like to do is shave off 15 years plus remove 20 kilos in photoshop.
 After all this is business photography not a glamour portrait session.
-I am doubtful that if you meet with a client or customer and you look REALLY different to your photo, that it would give your brand a great deal of credibility.
+I am doubtful that if you meet with a client or customer and you look REALLY different to your photo that it would give you and your brand a great deal of credibility.